Medics sent man home three times before brain bleed death

-A young father with severe headaches who was sent home from hospital three times in three weeks diagnosed with migraines died days later from a brain bleed.
+A young father with severe headaches who was sent home from hospital three times in three weeks diagnosed with migraines died days later from a brain bleed, writes Eoin English.

 Evan Morrissey, 28, a father-of-five from near Cashel in Co Tipperary, died in Cork University Hospital on March 22, 2014 — 20 days after his first presentation at South Tipperary General Hospital’s emergency department where he complained of a severe sudden onset headache, vomiting and neck pain.